Official cash rate: New Zealand

 In New Zealand, the official cash rate (OCR) is set by the Reserve Bank of New Zealand to meet the inflation target specified in the Policy Targets Agreement.
-The current agreement, signed in December 2008, defines price stability as annual increases in the Consumers Price Index (CPI) of between 1 and 3% on average over the medium term.
+The current agreement, signed in December 2008, defines price stability as annual increases in the Consumers Price Index (CPI) of between 1–3% on average over the medium term.

 The OCR was introduced in March 1999 and was reviewed eight times a year up to 2015 by the Reserve Bank of New Zealand.
 Since 2016, the OCR is reviewed seven times a year.
 Monetary Policy Statements are issued with the OCR on four of those occasions.
 Unscheduled adjustments to the OCR may occur at other times in response to unexpected or sudden developments; to date this has occurred only twice, following the September 11 attacks and on March 16, 2020 during the COVID-19 pandemic.

 What the OCR does

 The OCR influences the price of borrowing money in New Zealand and provides the Reserve Bank with a means of influencing the level of economic activity and inflation.
 An OCR is a fairly conventional tool by international standards.
-In the past, the Reserve Bank used a variety of tools to influence inflation, including influencing the supply of money and signalling desired monetary conditions to the financial markets.
+In the past, the Reserve Bank used a variety of tools to influence inflation, including influencing the supply of money and signaling desired monetary conditions to the financial markets.
 Such mechanisms were more indirect, more difficult to understand, and less conventional.

 A decreased cash rate could mean lower home loan rates for borrowers, but can also mean lower savings and term deposit rates for savers.